melbourne-lab/canopy_flowering/notes/field_notes_2022.md

 I connected the TEROS sensor in plot 137 and repaired 140 with new suspension wire.
 (the suspension wire I got level on the first try - booyah)

+### Aug 18 2022

+At some point last month (Jul 28?
+Aug 1?)
+I went with Zel and assessed fruit from the crosses.
+Painted fruit.
+Looks like the crosses mostly failed.
+Not sure if enough for experiment.
+Meh.
+I painted fruit and put bags over them.

+Also went through and bagged ~30 inflorescences from phen.
+Random sample for the most part.
+A handful of plants I swapped - see datasheet.
+Because this was later than usual, and because there was heavy rain, empty fruit seemed to have fallen off.
+So this sample is different from last year's sample.
+Will need to be analyzed separately.
+Maybe it can be thought of as a sample of fruit that make it to maturation?
+Not sure.

+On Aug 18 I went out and harvested fruit from crosses, phen (seed set) and pollen addition.
+I only looked at the fruit from the creek patch for crosses - none looked ready yet.
+Do later.
+For phen and pollen add, I did plots 101 - 130, 163 - 170.
+Did not get 131 - 162.
+Looks like most of the pollen addition plants were not visited... probably not useful data.
+Bleh...
+Oh well I don't really care.

+Most sensors I saw were intact - not sure if on.
+Only one I had to fix was 133.

+### Aug 22 2022

+Cancelled morning meeting meant I had time to run up to the MRS and fix a few things.

+- Collected remaining fruit.
+Lots of painted calyces for empty fruit.
+Sad.
+- Sensors... ugh.
+I did not have enough batteries.
+Replaced them in 0R6, 130, 135
+- Thistle (Carduus nutans) in the NE meadow.
+Some heads have set+dropped seed.
+I clipped three.
+Buds incoming.

+Lots of rain the last month.
+The soil moisture readings I have suggest VWC around 40% in one plot!
+Wonder what this will do.

+Remaining: collect crossed fruit, drone flights (two), shoot sensor locs, take everything down